landing-ai/landingai-python/pdocs/developer_guide/1_main.md

 ### Versioning

-When we release a new library version, we version it using [Sematic Versioning 2.0.0](https://semver.org/)(`MAJOR.MINOR.PATCH`).
+When we release a new library version, we version it using [Semantic Versioning 2.0.0](https://semver.org/)(`MAJOR.MINOR.PATCH`).
 The version number is defined in the `pyproject.toml` file in the `version` field.

 As a general rule of thumb, given a version number `MAJOR.MINOR.PATCH`, increment the: